-Research Group on Forecasting, Data Mining and Market Modelling
+Research Group on Marketing Analytics and Forecasting

 Forecasting and market modelling are important activities in organisations.
 Few organisations can survive for long if they fail to make accurate forecasts, nor understand the key market drivers of their business.

 Forecasts are made at the operational level in organisations to support the day-to-day activities such as scheduling staff, production and logistics.
 With a longer time frame, marketing requires the development of plans and forecasts that depend on such drivers as price, promotions etc. Within the marketing area, new product forecasting is particularly prone to error with often disastrous financial consequences.
 At the level of the individual consumer, organisations need to understand how consumers value their products and services and how they respond to marketing initiatives.
 Research in all these area is valuable to organisations and consultancies, which seek to employ those with expertise.
 There is also a high demand for research academics in both these two fields.

 Regular PhD opportunities